Solar Energy Project

 - The Water Utility Division maintains over 200 miles of water pipes, some of these pipes are in excess of 100 years old.

-- City’s wastewater treatment facility treatment facility treating six millions gallons of wastewater each day.
+- City’s wastewater treatment facility is treating six millions gallons of wastewater each day.

 - 15,513 tons of trash, 4,294 tons of recyclable material, 6,713 tons of leaf and yard waste,